 Stick to your responsibility (the division of responsibility in feeding)

-The parents’ responsibility is to provide healthy food at regular intervals (you choose what is on offer, where and when).
+The parents’ responsibility is to provide food at regular intervals (you choose what is on offer, where and when).

 The child’s responsibility is to choose whether to eat, and how much.